ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A76_1275112``: This applies errata 1275112 workaround to Cortex-A76
    CPU.
 This needs to be enabled only for revision <= r3p0 of the CPU.

-For Hercules, the following errata build flags are defined :
+For Cortex-A78, the following errata build flags are defined :

--  ``ERRATA_HERCULES_1688305``: This applies errata 1688305 workaround to
+-  ``ERRATA_A78_1688305``: This applies errata 1688305 workaround to Cortex-A78
-   Hercules CPU.
+   CPU.
 This needs to be enabled only for revision r0p0 - r1p0 of the CPU.

 For Neoverse N1, the following errata build flags are defined :